-So naturally, if there is an excuse to eat cookies for breakfast, you know I’m all over that!
-And while these cookies do have a bit of sugar in them, they’re mainly made with good ingredients — honey, peanut butter, an egg, and old-fashioned oats.
-I mean, depending on how much sugar you add to your bowl of oatmeal, it may even have more sugar than these cookies ๐ Or is that just me?…
+So if there’s a way to justify cookies for breakfast, you know I’m on board!
+Sure, these have a little sugar, but they’re mostly made with peanut butter, honey, an egg, and oats.
+Honestly, depending on how you sweeten your oatmeal, your bowl might have more sugar than these cookies… or is that just me? 😅

 Quick Tip